kora-projects/kora-docs/mkdocs/blog/en/neuro-era-framework-matters-more-community.md

 ---

-## From a Social Knowledge Graph to an Executable Knowledge Graph
+## From a Social Knowledge Graph to an Executable Knowledge Graph { #executable-knowledge-graph }

 The deepest change may be described as a transition between two forms of knowledge.